Langtang Valley Trek - 8 Days

 • All your standard Meals during the trek (Breakfast, Lunch, and Dinner).

-• Standard Guest House accommodation while trekking time on a twin-sharing basis.
+• Standard Guest House accommodation while trekking on a twin/triple-sharing basis.

 • Well, English-speaking Government License Holder and Experienced Trek leader/Guide.